-Study identifies key player in motor neuron death in Lou Gehrig's diseaseMarch 26th, 2014 in Neuroscience /
+Study identifies key player in motor neuron death in Lou Gehrig's diseaseMarch 26, 2014 in Medicine & Health / Neuroscience

 Amyotrophic lateral sclerosis, also known as Lou Gehrig's disease, is marked by a cascade of cellular and inflammatory events that weakens and kills vital motor neurons in the brain and spinal cord.
 The process is complex, involving cells that ordinarily protect the neurons from harm.
 Now, a new study by scientists in The Research Institute at Nationwide Children's Hospital points to a potential culprit in this good-cell-gone-bad scenario, a key step toward the ultimate goal of developing a treatment.